What is Promoting Interoperability?

 - Public Health and Clinical Data Exchange exclusion - if 2 different measures are excluded, the 10 points are redistributed to Provider to Patient Exchange objective making this measure worth 50 points.

+- Perform or Review a Security Risk Analysis.
 The actions included in the Security and Risk Analysis measure are still required to be performed (attest yes) during the calendar year in which the performance period occurs, but it is an unscored measure.